cslarsen/csl.name/_posts/2016-06-05-gcc-optimization-fix.md

     shll    $6, %eax
     addl    %edi, %eax

 It still does add and shifts, but in a different way.
-The above code first does
+Excluding the function prologue and epilogue, the above code does

     eax = y + y*4
     eax = eax << 6